Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 After: On click page refreshes book_review page and the new review can be found in the review section.

-Result: Fail - Book review wont submit as it says I have already submitted a review for this title when I have not.
+Result: Fail - Book review won't submit as it says I have already submitted a review for this title when I have not.

 Test #3b (Submit Review button)

 Action: After form is filled click on "submit review" button.

-Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.
+Before: Hover over button changes colour from teal to a lighter shade of teal and adds some box shadow.

 After: On click page refreshes book_review page and the new review can be found in the review section.